ryancblock3/PlexTube/project.md

-# Plextube Project Summary
+# Plextube Project Summary - Updated

 ## Project Overview
 Plextube is a YouTube video downloader application that allows users to manage and download videos from YouTube channels and playlists.
 It's designed to be hosted on a personal Unraid server and integrated with Plex for media consumption.

 ## Technology Stack
-1. Frontend: Angular with Tailwind CSS
+1. Frontend: Angular 17 with Tailwind CSS
 2. Backend: Spring Boot 3.3.4 (Java 17)
 3. Database: PostgreSQL
 4. ORM: Spring Data JPA